Breta01/virtual-warehouse/docs/source/getting_started/index.rst

 It is recommended to use `Makefile <https://github.com/Breta01/virtual-warehouse/blob/master/Makefile>`_ if possible.
 It installs all requirements (creating a separate virtual environment).
+There is Windows equivalent of Makefile in form of `make.bat <https://github.com/Breta01/virtual-warehouse/blob/master/make.bat>`_.
 Build the project using the following command:

 .. warning::